quarkiverse/quarkiverse/docs/Home.md

 ## Discussions

+GitHub Discussions are disabled by default in Quarkiverse extension repositories.

 To avoid spreading information too much and make it hard to figure out where to post we have following default guidelines:

 Development questions should be addressed in the [Mailing List](https://groups.google.com/g/quarkus-dev) and user questions in [Stack Overflow](https://stackoverflow.com/questions/tagged/quarkus) + the quarkiverse project tag.